Drop Shadow Variations

 If you want your drop shadow to be exactly centered, then choose View ▸ Guides and Grids and make sure ‘Snap To Canvas’ is checked.
 Using the move tool, snap the center of the shape to the center of the canvas.
 You want your shape to be set in slightly from the edges of your image, so resize your shape if necessary.

-Now make sure your rectangle shape is selected and click on the shape tool.
-Click on the bottom-most item in the shape tool palette, which allows you to add a drop shadow to shapes.
-Check the 'Shadow' box.
+Now make sure your rectangle shape is still selected.
+Click on ‘enable shadow’ under the Shadow section in the shape tool palette.
+This allows you to add a drop shadow to shapes.
 The settings used here can be seen below.

 Move your shape layer below the fruit bowl layer in the layers list.

 At this point, play around with how strong you want your drop shadow to appear.
 You can decrease the opacity of the shadow layer in the layers list, modify the color of the drop shadow by clicking on the color well in the shape shadow inspector palette, or increase the shadow's boundaries by modifying the 'y axis' value of the shadow.
 There are many options!

 You can also use the above steps, but substitute an oval shape to create a more rounded drop shadow appearance:

 A border has been added to the final product images shown here.
 For more information on how to do this, read the tutorial 'Add a Border'.